Arood/Super-Zen/README.md

 Super Zen is an [Espresso][esp] theme, with a dark background and pretty colors.
 I guess it's a little bit inspired by [Monokai][monokai] and [D is for dark][disfordark], but my goal was to make a dark theme with pink colors that worked well with JavaScript.

-Right now it works with JavaScript, CSS, HTML and PHP.
+Right now it works with JavaScript, SASS, CSS, HTML and PHP.

 <img src="http://marcusolovsson.se/work/superzen.png" />